elenderg/PAL-1000/instruções de compilação.md

 `If the variable's literal is nil, exit.`

-`Find a routine given "put_" and the variable's literal's type and "_into_" and the variable's type.`
+`Find a routine given "put" and the variable's literal's type and "into" and the variable's type.`

-`If the routine is nil, find the routine given "convert_" and the variable's literal's type and "_to_" and the variable's type; set a flag.`
+`If the routine is nil, find the routine given "convert" and the variable's literal's type and "to" and the variable's type; set a flag.`

 `If the routine is nil, abort with "The type of this global and the type of its literal are not compatible." and the variable's locus; exit.`